Trip PlannerPlanning

 How it is calculated:

-If neither source of elevation data is available, the elevation row is not shown.
+If GPX elevation is unavailable, the elevation row is not shown.

 Active burn